ngs-doo/TemplaterExamples/Advanced/PowerQuery/Readme.md

 These steps will prevent Excel from removing the CSV file on further saves.

+**Alternatively embedded CSV files can be managed via Templater Editor in which case there is no need for this manual setup.**

 ### Consuming CSV from PowerQuery

 To load CSV into PowerQuery two more pieces are required: